MariaTsantaki/FASMA-synthesis/README.md

 For a set of parameters (Teff, logg, [M/H]), a model atmosphere is obtained by interpolating from the model grid.
 The model atmosphere is created in the `out.atm` file.
 It is a tabulated form of the basic physical properties (temperature, pressure, etc.) at each layer of the atmosphere.

-The raw synthetic spectrum created by MOOG is saved in `summary.out`.
+The raw synthetic spectrum without any broadening created by MOOG is saved in `summary.out`.

-The `linelist.moog` contains the line list in the format of MOOG and `result.out` is a summary of all the parameters used for the synthesis of the spectrum.
+The `linelist.moog` contains the line list in the format readable by MOOG and `result.out` is a summary of all the parameters used for the synthesis of the spectrum.

-The MOOG configuration file is `batch.par` and its options are also set from the `config.yml` file.
+The MOOG configuration file is `batch.par` and its options are set from the `config.yml` file.

 # AUTHORS